 Hammond is a larger medium-sized city located in the state of Indiana.
 With a population of 77,614 people and 19 constituent neighborhoods, Hammond is the fifth largest community in Indiana.

-Hammond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hammond is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hammond is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Hammond who work in office and administrative support (13.74%), sales jobs (9.46%), and food service (8.02%).

 The per capita income in Hammond in 2010 was $18,382, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $73,528 for a family of four.
 However, Hammond contains both very wealthy and poor people as well.